yohanajocelyn/reversi_python_ai/README.md

+# Library Used

+## 1. Pygame

+Pygame is a third-party Python library.
+It's used in this project to help create all of the game's UI (board, disk pieces, texts and instructions)

+## 2. Copy:

+Copy is Python's library that we use for its .deepcopy() function which copies the game state for the competitive algorithm (MiniMax with Alpha-Beta Pruning) to simulate the game as it is exploring the possible actions and finding the heuristic score

+## 3. Math:

+Math is Python's library that we use for its math.inf value for the alpha (-inf) and beta (+inf) in our algorithm

+# IDE Used

+## Visual Studio Code

 # Reversi AI - Setup and Installation Guide

 This guide will walk you through setting up and running the Python-based Reversi (Othello) game on a new computer.